Dr. Lauren Elder, PhD, ABPP (she/her)

 ADMINISTRATIVE ASSISTANT

 Joseph is a Cincinnati native and student at Cincinnati State.
-He hopes to one day pursue a career in clinical psychology and takes great pride in his work as our practice’s administrative assistant.
+He hopes to one day pursue a career in clinical psychology and takes great pride in his work as one of our practice’s administrative assistants and as our group therapy assistant.